 The skill and athleticism exhibited in normal play is also showcased during ADG.

 While missed goals are usually the contributing factor in deciding a penalty shootout, it will be the goals that decide ADG.
 This distinction is crucial, as it changes a negative natured contest into a positive natured contest.
 Where the penalty shootout creates victims and villains, ADG creates heroes.
 In fact there's evidence that missed penalties in critical matches foster serious long-term psychological trauma.
 Read more.

-The manager selects his five attacking players and the order in which they will compete.
+The coach selects his five attacking players and the order in which they will compete.
 He then tells his remaining players who they should defend against.
-The manager can then strategise with his defenders on the best way to defend against a specific attacker.
-Modern football has brought the manager centre stage and this is a great opportunity to utilise their knowledge and tactical skills to influence the outcome of the match.
+The coach can then strategise with his defenders on the best way to defend against a specific attacker.
+Modern football has brought the coach centre stage and this is a great opportunity to utilise their knowledge and tactical skills to influence the outcome of the match.
 Contrast this with the shootout lottery, where the extent of their involvement is limited to asking players if they are willing to take a penalty.

 Teams will be discouraged from substituting creative attacking players during the match, as their skills will be invaluable if ADG eventuates.
 And by keeping these players on the field it increases the likelihood of a winning goal during normal play.
 See example.